pik3d/19en/README.md

 JAVA doesn't even need to be installed.
 Only unpack the JAVA installation archive in some folder.

-The framework has simple tools to create a new command in JAVA, for example: __jj-Technology -"java-JAVA"__. jj-command allows to compile/execute __.jj and .java files__. jj-file contains only "subject part".
+The framework has simple tools to create a new command in JAVA, for example: __jj-Technology -"java-JAVA"__.

+__jj is a preprocessor and executor__.
+It allows to compile/execute __.jj and .java files__. jj-file contains
+only "subject part".
 File.java is generated from File.jj by adding header with import and main().
-Generated file with framework class-path is submitted for execution to JAVA as "single source-file".
+Generated file with framework class-path is submitted for execution to JAVA (jdk/javac must be present).
 Intermediate files can be saved.

 __jj-Technology supports macro substitution__ that allow you to modify java-code directly during jj-call.